jakehilton/netconnectionsmart/README.md

 * portArray: an array containing ports in the order they should be tried.
 By default is it [443,80,1935]

 It has an event,MSG_EVT, that fires to notify the user of an event in the class.

+If you are experiencing issues with proxies you can try setting the proxyType="best" as this will attempt to use a different connect method if normal attempts fail.